Tonse Alliance: History

 After Edgar Lungu left Zambia for South Africa in early 2025 for medical purposes, Given Lubinda, who was the Patriotic Front acting president in Lungu's absence, was appointed as the Tonse Alliance acting chairperson.
-After Lungu's death in June 2025, Lubinda continued to be the acting chairperson of the alliance.
+After Lungu's death in June 2025, Lubinda continued to be the acting chairperson of the alliance although some members in the alliance argued that Dan Pule (who was the vice chairperson) should be the acting chairperson due to his position regardless of what late president Lungu had instructed.